siderolabs/sidero/website/content/docs/v0.5/Resource Configuration/metadata.md

 title: Metadata
 ---

-The Metadata server manages the Machine metadata.
+The Sidero controller manager manages the Machine metadata.
 In terms of Talos (the OS on which the Kubernetes cluster is formed), this is the "[machine config](https://www.talos.dev/docs/v0.13/reference/configuration/)", which is used during the automated installation.